Alkanet Root (Alkanna tinctoria): Benefits, Safety, and Responsible Use

 alkanet tinctoria image

-Alkanet root (Alkanna tinctoria), a perennial herb from the Boraginaceae family, is native to the Mediterranean but grows across Europe, Asia, and Africa.
-Traditionally, its vibrant red pigment—alkannin—has been used as a natural dye in textiles, cosmetics, and even food.
-Beyond its coloring properties, research suggests it may offer antioxidant and antimicrobial benefits (Ali-Shtayeh et al., Journal of Ethnopharmacology, 2002).
+Alkanet root is a perennial herb from the Boraginaceae family.
+It is native to the Mediterranean but also grows in Europe, Asia and Africa.
+It has been traditionally used for its bright red pigment, alkannin, used to dye textiles, cosmetics and even food.
+More recent research suggests that it may have antioxidant and antimicrobial properties and as such may be of health benefit (Ali-Shtayeh et al., Journal of Ethnopharmacology, 2002).

 Chemical Composition & Benefits

-Like many botanicals, alkanet root contains pyrrolizidine alkaloids (PAs), compounds known for hepatotoxicity (liver damage) in high doses or prolonged exposure.
-Key findings:
+Alkanet root contains pyrrolizidine alkaloids (PA’s) which are compounds known for the hypertoxicity (cause liver damage) when used in high doses and over prolonged exposure.

-• A 2003 study found ethanol extracts toxic to human lymphocytes in vitro at high concentrations (≥100 μg/mL), linked to PAs (Ali-Shtayeh et al.).
+A 2003 study found that alcoholic extracts of PA’s were toxic to human lymphocytes in vitro at high concentrations (Ali-Shtayeh et al.).

-• Topical PA exposure in rats caused liver damage (Fu et al., Journal of Ethnopharmacology, 2012), and a 2014 study detected PAs in human bloodstreams after cosmetic use (Lachenmeier et al., Journal of Toxicology).
+Another study in 2014 found PA’s detected in the human blood stream after cosmetic use (Lachenmeier et al., Journal of Toxicology).

 How to Make Alkanet Root Infusion (Oil)